jyotsanashyama/Adaptica_project/README.md

 Students are provided with the quiz option so that they can get discount offers on courses according to their scores.

+Students can contact us from the "Contact us" option on the navbar.
+The information about the students will send to the team's email address.
+This is created using Ajax.

 ## Technologies used:

 Front-End: HTML, CSS, JavaScript.
 Back-End: Python with Django or Flask or Node js.